-Most of the bloggers get into email marketing game little late but once they are into it; they know how important & beneficial capturing email is.
+Most of the digital marketers get into the email marketing game a little late, but once they are into it, they know how important & beneficial capturing email is.
 This gives us a chance to directly connect with interested readers & helps us to grow our blog exponentially.
-In past one year, Email marketing is one thing that I have paid complete attention to & today I have tested & tried tips for you to capture more emails.
+In past one year, Email marketing is one thing that I have paid complete attention to & today, I have tested & tried tips for you to capture more emails.

 One tip: This one I learned the hard way.
 Last month I hired someone to write emails for my email marketing campaign.
-It turned out to be a big mistake as 50% of emails sounded too salesy.
+It was a big mistake as 50% of emails sounded too salesy.
 My suggestion for you is: always write your own emails.
 Since your audience are used to your voice, it’s better to keep it this way only.

 If you have a blog, you might be asking: